 (-c-) the total quantity of each type and physical form of source material transferred in the reporting period to all such generally licensed recipients within the agreement state.

-(III) The following are to be submitted to the agency by January 31 of each year:
+(III) The following are to be submitted to the department by January 31 of each year:

 (-a-) each report required by subclauses (I) and (II) of this clause covering all transfers for the previous calendar year;

-(-b-) if no transfers were made during the current period to persons generally licensed in accordance with §289.251(f)(3) of this title; Title 10, CFR, §40.22; or equivalent regulations of any agreement state, a report to the agency indicating so; and
+(-b-) if no transfers were made during the current period to persons generally licensed in accordance with §289.251(f)(3) of this title; Title 10, CFR, §40.22; or equivalent regulations of any agreement state, a report to the department indicating so; and

 (-c-) if no transfers have been made to general licensees in a particular agreement state during the reporting period, this information shall be reported to the responsible agreement state upon request of that agency.